pirminrehm/service-worker-web-push-example/README.md

 ## Getting Started

 - clone the repo and install dependencies
-- run 'npm run serve` for the client
-- run 'npm run start` for the server in parallel
+- run 'npm run start` for the server including serving the client
 - go to http://localhost:8080 and read on there

 ## Prerequisites